Progressives urge Alito recusal from Jan. 6 cases before the U.S. Supreme Court

 The flag has also been spotted outside the office of GOP Rep. Glenn Grothman of Wisconsin.

 The post Progressives urge Alito recusal from Jan.
-6 cases before the U.S. Supreme Court appeared first on Iowa Capital Dispatch.
+6 cases before the U.S. Supreme Court appeared first on Oregon Capital Chronicle.